Determination of the pion generalized parton distributions at zero skewness: Phenomenological Framework

 Following Refs.~\cite{Diehl:2013xca,Goharipour:2024atx,Goharipour:2024mbk}, we parametrize the profile function as

 where $\alpha'$, $A$, and $B$ are free parameters to be determined separately for each quark flavor.
 This functional form ensures Regge-like behavior at small $x$ through the logarithmic term and a power-law falloff at large $x$.
+To be more precise, the logarithmic term $ \ln(1/x) $ controls the small $ x $ rise of the GPD, consistent with the Regge trajectory slope $ \alpha' $, while the power terms in $ (1-x) $ govern the falloff at large $ x $, corresponding to the dominance of configurations where the struck quark carries most of the pion's momentum.
+Therefore, the parameters $\alpha'$, $A$, and $B$ have direct physical meaning: $\alpha'$ determines the effective Regge slope, while $ A $ and $ B $ adjust the transition between the nonperturbative and perturbative regimes.

 The optimal values of these parameters are obtained by minimizing the $\chi^2$ function: